Raphael Cormack

-Raphael Cormack is a British writer and scholar of the Arab world.
-He obtained his PhD in Egyptian theatre from the University of Edinburgh.
+Raphael Christian Cormack is a British writer and scholar of the Arab world and Assistant Professor of Arabic at Durham University.
+He obtained his PhD in Egyptian Theatre from the University of Edinburgh.
 He has also been a visiting researcher at Columbia University.
-He has written essays on Arab culture in outlets such as the LRB, Prospect and the TLS.
+He has written essays on Arab culture in outlets such as the London Review of Books, Prospect, and the Times Literary Supplement.
 He has also edited two anthologies titled The Book of Cairo and The Book of Khartoum.